jonniklasson/EulerList/README.md

 # EulerList
-Solving problems on the Euler list of problems using Python.
+Solving problems on the Euler list using Python.

 https://projecteuler.net/archives